 d.
 A claim under this Coverage Form.

-5. Paragraph B.5.f. of the Other Insurance – Primary And Excess Insurance Provisions Condition in the Motor Carrier Coverage Form is replaced by the following:
+5. Paragraph f. of B.5.
+Other Insurance – Primary And Excess Insurance Provisions is replaced by the following:

 f.
 For Hired Auto Physical Damage Coverage, any covered "auto" you lease, hire, rent or borrow is deemed to be a covered "auto" you own.
 However, any "auto" that is leased, hired, rented or borrowed with a driver is deemed to be a covered "auto" you don't own.

-6. Paragraph B.6.
-Premium Audit Condition is replaced by the following:
+6. Condition B.6.
+Premium Audit is replaced by the following:

 The estimated premium for this Coverage Form is based on the exposures you told us you would have when this Policy began.
 We will compute the final premium due when we determine your actual exposures.
 The estimated total premium will be credited against the final premium due and the first Named Insured will be billed for the balance, if any.
 The due date for the final premium or retrospective premium is the date shown as the due date on the bill.
 If the estimated total premium exceeds the final premium due, the first Named Insured will get a refund.

-7. Paragraph B.8.
-Two Or More Coverage Forms Or Policies Issued By Us Condition is deleted.
+7. Condition B.8.
+Two Or More Coverage Forms Or Policies Issued By Us does not apply.

-8. Paragraph B. General Conditions is amended by the addition of the following:
+8. The following is added to Paragraph B. General Conditions:

 In return for the payment of the premium, and subject to all the terms of this Policy, we agree with you to provide the insurance as stated in this Policy.

-J. The Definitions section is amended as follows:
+J. The Definitions Section is amended as follows:

-1. The "covered pollution cost or expense" definition is deleted.
+1. The "covered pollution cost or expense" definition does not apply.

-2. Exceptions b. and c. to the "insured contract" definition are deleted.
+2. Exceptions b. and c. to the "insured contract" definition do not apply.

-3. The definition of "Suit" is replaced by the following:
+3. The definition of "suit" is replaced by the following:

 "Suit" means a civil proceeding in which damages because of "bodily injury" or "property damage", to which this insurance applies, are alleged.